-After using call, the adjusted .cns file can then be converted to BED or VCF format using the export command.
+After using rescale and/or call, the adjusted .cns file can then be converted to BED or VCF format using the export command.
 These output styles display the inferred absolute integer copy number value of each segment.

 3.4 Tumor heterogeneity